Xin Zhao Build Guide by HAMMERSLAYER

 A quick introduction of myself.

-After a lot of games and experimenting i must say that this is the most optimal and gold efficient build you can actually get for Xin,those particular items help you to snowball the early game and carry in the late game.I am a Xin Zhao main and it actually took me hundreds if not thousands of hours to perfect the build, test it, and be able to also perfect every jungle path and strategy with Xin Zhao in order to have reached the Top 8 Xin Zhao in all servers/#1 EUNE and Diamond 2 peak.
+After a lot of games and experimenting i must say that this is the most optimal and gold efficient build you can actually get for Xin,those particular items help you to snowball the early game and carry in the late game.I am a Xin Zhao main and it actually took me hundreds if not thousands of hours to perfect the build, test it, and be able to also perfect every jungle path and strategy with Xin Zhao in order to have reached the Top 8 Xin Zhao in all servers/#1 EUNE and Diamond 2 peak, i have reached 1 million Mastery on him and have 3000+ games under my belt (both before and after the Mastery system across all my accounts).
 The builds will be updated when needed and some will be retested with each new patch.
 Even though i will try to expand this "Guide" do not expect any fancy BBcoding and such, I am here you help you learn the champion not to show you my "Amazing" (awfull) coding skills so expect walls of text and notes, occasionally I will post untested builds for future patches that I create from reading future patch notes but I will mention it by putting the number of the said patch in front of their name.
 If you have any Questions feel free to comment and i will answer them.

 General Game Strategies